Economics - Management

 How are the courses organized?

-Classes are held in the evening, often between 6:00 and 8:00 pm, on one or two specific days of the week (e.g., on a weekday).
-They are chosen according to the agendas of the initial courses (L3, M1, M2) in order to ensure the availability of a maximum of students.
-Some course modules are organized over full days, during school vacations and revision periods.
-The subjects are followed in modules of several weeks or several days.
-The courses are organized either face-to-face or remotely, at the discretion of the teacher.
+Classes are held in the evening, often between 6 and 8 pm, on one or two specific days of the week (e.g., and ).
+They are chosen according to the timetables of the initial courses (L3, M1, M2) to ensure that as many students as possible are available.
+On the other hand, some course modules are organized over full days, during school vacations and revision periods.
+Subjects are taught in modules lasting several weeks or days.
+Courses are organized either face-to-face or remotely, at the teacher's discretion.

-Please note: The Green Finance DU course does not allow students to do an internship and to create an agreement.
-However, it does not prohibit students in initial training (Licence 3, Master) from doing an internship during the course.
+Please note: The DU Finance Verte course does not allow students to take part in an internship and create an internship agreement.
+However, it does not prohibit students in initial training (Licence 3, Master) from taking part in an internship.

 For Master 2 students who have to do an internship in March or April.
 The course takes this constraint into account!

-Courses are concentrated in the period from September to February.
-Some courses that take place after this date are placed in the evening or on weekends and are distance learning, using the online conference mode.
+Courses run from September to February.
+Some courses after this date are held in the evenings or at weekends, and are distance learning, using online conferencing.

 Number of sessions : S 1 S 2